All Episodes

 Have you seen any violence within the walls of the autonomous zone?

-So I didn't see any violence uh while I was there, although people were threatening us while we were there, but I didn't see any actual violence.
+So I didn't see any violence while I was there, although people were threatening us while we were there, but I didn't see any actual violence.

-Although I'll tell you a funny quick story.
+Although, I'll tell you a funny quick story.

 Because Christianity is hate these guys.